abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 captioned-images-9fc76933f47f
 ```

-Now let's actually create the bucket using gsutil[^6]:
+Now let's actually create the bucket using gsutil[^create-bucket-storage-class]:

 ```console
 $ gsutil mb -c regional -l us-central1 gs://$BUCKET_NAME
 ```

-[^6]:
+[^create-bucket-storage-class]:
     We'll create it as a [regional storage class](https://cloud.google.com/storage/docs/storage-classes), since we'll be setting cache-control headers that should allow the objects to be cacheable so that [latencies are comparable to multi-region](https://medium.com/google-cloud/google-cloud-storage-what-bucket-class-for-the-best-performance-5c847ac8f9f2)

 ### Cloud SQL

 Now let's create the Postgres SQL database that will store the captions and uploaded image metadata.
-If we type `gcloud sql --help`[^7] to investigate how to create the database, it might be tempting to try using `gcloud sql databases` first:
+If we type `gcloud sql --help`[^gcloud-sql-help] to investigate how to create the database, it might be tempting to try using `gcloud sql databases` first:

-[^7]:
+[^gcloud-sql-help]:
     `--help` can be put at the end of pretty much any command and is very helpful for navigating and discovering gcloud usage

 {% asset "deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide/image_5.png" alt="Screenshot of gcloud CLI sql help" %}